Submit Your Story

 Through Tomorrow Club You Can:

 - Amplify your voice, story and the important issues you want to raise.
-We will make space for young voices often ignored by mainstream media, and share them across our global network with PEN.
-Collectively we can build a network of brave young voices.
+We will make space for young writers often ignored by mainstream media, sharing them across our global network at PEN.
+Collectively we can amplify young voices across borders.

-- Amplify your voice as a guest on our podcast series, Brave Young Voices
+- Give an interview for our podcast series, Brave Young Voices

-- Learn more about people around your age across borders: the messages they carry, their struggles perspectives, work and experiences.
-We are working to develop new collaborations and strategies to support one another.
+- Learn more about people around your age in different parts of the world: their stories, struggles perspectives, creative work and experiences.
+We are working to develop new ways to learn from and support one another.

-- Connect with the world’s largest association of writers.
-Join PEN's international network for free expression and its local community.
+- Connect with the world’s largest association of writers and it's new Young Writers Committiee.
+Join PEN's international network for free expression from a local community.
 If interested, fill in this form and we can support and follow up your request to join one of 90 PEN centres in different countries.If your country is not currently represented, you may be eligible to join another.

-Attend online and in person events and workshops to connect with a wider community.
-We collaborate with various local and international partners, across PEN and beyond, to platform young voices.
-Creating and promote opportunities for youth exchange and engagement in partnership with international organisations, book fairs and forums to share and expand our spaces.
+- Attend online and in person events and workshops to connect with a wider community.
+We collaborate with various partners to platform young voices, including local and international organisations, book fairs and forums to share and expand our spaces.

-*Stay connected by joining our newsletter in the bottom of the page where you'll receive information on new young voices we feature, podcast interviews, and recommendations by our writers and editors.
+➣Stay connected by joining our quarterly newsletter in the bottom of the page where you'll receive information on new young voices we feature, podcast interviews, and recommendations by our writers and editors.